Create-Technology-S4/.github/profile/README.md

 #### Week 18 (Client Project, Sprint 3)

 During the demo day, I came to the realisation that our project, although technically simple, touched base on something deeper than just using technology to create a product.
-Our project was about exploring how we can break traditions through inventions; how can we break the way humans create ideas based on existing sources of inspritation using generative AI.
+Our project was about exploring how we can break traditions through inventions; how can we break the way humans create ideas based on existing sources of inspiration using generative AI.
 The idea that a computer is able to quickly compose an image based some on input and project that to a group of people achieves this.
 Instead of relying on work online or from other co-workers, AIs can be used to create inspiration for you.
-This can be esspecially helpful in areas where sources of inspiration are scrace.
+This can be especially helpful in areas where sources of inspiration are scarce.
 Generative AI can be used beyond just sources of inspiration as well.

 #